Apochrosi/Modding-Requests/README.md

 The next few issues has to do with the NSpecies part of the defines.

-Currently in the game all these values are divided into two types, those used by artificial species and those used by non-artificial species.
+Currently in the game all of these values are divided into two types, those used by artificial species and those used by non-artificial species.
 The problem lies with fact that if you try to implement a new species into the game it will have to share these values with one of those groups instead of belonging to its own.

 Currently in the game these values here: "TRAIT_MODIFICATION_BASE_COST", "TRAIT_CLIMATE_MODIFICATION_COST", "TRAIT_MODIFICATION_COST_MULT", "MODIFICATION_COST_MULT" are used for all species except for robots and machines which instead use: "ROBO_TRAIT_MODIFICATION_BASE_COST", "ROBO_TRAIT_MODIFICATION_COST_MULT", "ROBO_MODIFICATION_COST_MULT".